|Image painted by Ed Bronstein|

 Located at the corner of Second and Mulberry Streets in historic Lewes, the Museum Gift Shop is open 7 days a week from 10:00am-4:00pm until December 31.
 January 1-March 31, 2014, hours will be Friday-Monday 11:00am-4:00pm.
 FREE admission.

 The Ryves Holt House is the oldest house still standing in the State of Delaware.
 It has survived pirate invasions, fires, and just under 400 years of architectural change.
 The house is named for the first Chief Justice of Sussex County.

 Upon entering the Ryves Holt House one would experience the low ceilings and small rooms.
 It was built circa 1665.
 It was a Tavern and an Inn.
 It has been a Court House, Insurance Office, Church Office, family home and now it is the Museum Gift Shop.

 In the Museum Gift Shop, you will find everything from regional reading, maps, cards, original art, prints and posters, and Lewes items.
-This is also location where the Lewes Museum Tours, Lewes by the Sea Maritime Tours, Haunted Lewes Tours, Cemetery Tours and Architectural Tours begin.
+This is also location where the Lewes Museum Tours, Lewes Maritime Tours, Haunted Lewes Tours, Cemetery Tours and Architectural Tours begin.
 A Visitor Services volunteer on duty will be happy to give a brief history and answer any questions.

 Cannonball House (c.
 1760)

 Located at the Corner of Bank Street and Front Streets in historic Lewes, this Maritime Museum is open Sunday from 12:00pm-3:00pm and Monday-Saturday 10:00am-4:00pm until December 31.
 January 1-March 31, 2014, hours will be 12:00pm-3:00pm Friday-Monday.
 Admission is $5.
 Children, Students and Members are free.
 Admission is included with the purchase of a Maritime Tour ticket.